 - 6 Day Northern Island Tour

-Otherwise, you may have card issues.
-Pro Tip: Northern Ireland uses a different currency.
+💡 Pro Tip: Northern Ireland uses a different currency.
 You'll need Sterling (£).
-If your tour visits Northern Ireland, withdraw some Sterling from an ATM there.
+If your tour visits Northern Ireland, withdraw some local currency (£ pound sterling) while there.

-Should I Bring Cash to Ireland?
+How Much Cash Should I Bring to Ireland?

 Should I Bring Dollars to Ireland?